Industrial Intrusion CTF

 2025-06-28T20:04:07 DEBUG: webapp script at /opt/hmi/app.py

-• Going back to the configuration file upload page and started testing uploading input.
-There is a known vulnerability that has to do with uploading a yaml configuration with the following test string: !!python/object/apply:os.system ["id"]
+endpoint. - Going back to the configuration file upload page I began testing for RCE potentials in the configuration upload.
+This idea came from a known exploitation vector that has to do with uploading a yaml configuration with python code into yaml files, the proof of concept code is as follows:

 {"datasets":[{"data":[12.53,13.43,16.13,12.92,16.02,16.51,16.35],"label":"FlowRate"},{"data":[1.24,1.35,1.39,1.39,1.44,1.48,1.3],"label":"Pressure"}],"labels":["20:18","20:28","20:38","20:48","20:58","21:08","21:18"]}